antonio-morales/Fuzzing101/Exercise 2/Readme.md

 ## What you will learn
 Once you complete this exercise you will know how:
-- To fuzz a library using an external aplication
+- To fuzz a library using an external application.
 - To use **afl-clang-lto**, a collision free instrumentation that is faster and provides better results than *afl-clang-fast*.
-- To use Eclipse IDE as an easy alternative to GDB console for triaging
+- To use Eclipse IDE as an easy alternative to GDB console for triaging.

 ## Read Before Start
 - I suggest you to try to **solve the exercise by yourself** without checking the solution.
 Try as hard as you can, and only if you get stuck, check out the example solution below.